CSCfi/NOCOS/usecases/landfastice/README.md

 ## Description

 <!-- Place holder for general description of the use case -->
-[Add a brief summary of what this use case addresses and why it is important.]
 Landfast ice refers to sea ice that remains stationary even under wind and ocean forcing, due to anchor points that lock the ice in place.
 Simulating realistic landfast ice is challenging, but understanding its occurrence is crucial: